Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey

 The network heterogeneity and ever-changing nature of edge devices pose great challenges to FL.
 The heterogeneity of the edge networks determines that the bandwidth resources vary for links in edge networks.
 Meanwhile, the mobility and density of the edge devices further reduce the actual bandwidth of those links.
 In the worst case, certain links in the edge networks suffer connectivity loss.
 The changing link conditions in edge networks demand dynamic and fault-tolerant network topologies for FL to aggregate data.
-Based on the amount of data for model transmission, models and algorithms are needed for finding the most effective topologies delivering the model reliably in a timely manner.
+Based on the amount of data for model transmission, models and algorithms are needed to find the most effective topologies to deliver the model reliably on time.